-3.2.3 Variables: scope and type
+3.2.4 Variables: scope and type

-The $\langle scope \rangle$ part of the name describes how the variable can be accessed.
+The (scope) part of the name describes how the variable can be accessed.
 Variables are classified as local, global or constant.
 This scope type appears as a code at the beginning of the name; the codes used are:

-- c constants (global variables whose value should not be changed); - ${\bf g}\,$ variables whose value should only be set globally; - 1 variables whose value should only be set locally.
+- c constants (global variables whose value should not be changed); - g variables whose value should only be set globally; - 1 variables whose value should only be set locally.

-Separate functions are provided to assign data to local and global variables; for example, \tl_set:Nn and \tl_gset:Nn respectively set the value of a local or global "token list" variable.
-Note that it is a poor TEX practice to intermix local and global assignments to a variable; otherwise you risk exhausting the save stack.1
+Separate functions are provided to assign data to local and global variables; for example, $tl_set:Nn$ and $tl_gset:Nn$ respectively set the value of a local or global "token list" variable.
+Note that it is a poor T_EX practice to intermix local and global assignments to a variable; otherwise you risk exhausting the save stack.1 bitset a string of bits (0 and 1 tokens) that are accessed by position or by name;

-The $\langle type \rangle$ is in the list of available $data-types;^2$ these include the primitive TEX data-types, such as the various registers, but to these are added data-types built within the LATEX programming system.
+The $\langle type \rangle$ is in the list of available data-types;2 these include the primitive T_EX data-types, such as the various registers, but to these are added data-types built within the LAT_EX programming system.